Future of the Royal Air Force: Swarming Drones

-On 11 February 2019, Secretary of State for Defence Gavin Williamson announced that the UK will develop 'swarming drones' to defeat enemy air defences.
+In February 2019, Secretary of State for Defence Gavin Williamson announced that the UK will develop 'swarming drones' to defeat enemy air defences.
 A IHS Janes report stated that the RAF will form a new squadron to specifically control these drones.

 The principal squadron in this regard was 216 Squadron, which reformed in 2020.
-However in March 2024, James Cartlidge, the minister for defence procurement, informed Parliament that notwithstanding its formation in 2020, 216 Squadron had “completed [no] tests or trials [of any drones] ... either in-house or with industry” since being reconstituted.
+However in March 2024, James Cartlidge, the minister for defence procurement, informed Parliament that notwithstanding its formation in 2020, 216 Squadron had "completed [no] tests or trials [of any drones] ... either in-house or with industry" since being reconstituted.

+The 2026 defence investment plan announced the investment of about £240m in Project PANTHEON, the development of autonomous systems as part of the Hybrid Carrier Air Wing.
+"Early" trials are anticipated for jet-powered drones to operate alongside the joint-RAF/Royal Navy F-35B force under Project VANQUISH.